Jae124/mlp-movie/README.md

 ### Result
+Please wait for around 5 seconds for the prediction output.
-The prediction output will be shown as follows:
+The output will be shown as follows:
 ```
 Predicted rating: [ x ]
 ```